wireapp/wire-server/docs/src/how-to/install/configure-federation.md

 informs other wire-server backends where to find your actual servers.

-**IMPORTANT**: Once this option is set, it cannot be changed without breaking experience for all the users which are already using the backend.
+**IMPORTANT**: Once this option is set, it cannot be changed without breaking the experience for all the users/clients which are already using the backend.

 (consequences-backend-domain)=
 ## Consequences of the choice of a backend domain